Do I Need a Visa on Arrival for Laos?

 If the traveler does not have a photo, there is an additional fee for scanning the photo from their passport.
 Those who wish to visit Laos should also know that there are additional charges for the visa if you arrive between 6:00 and 8:00 in the morning, on a weekend, or on a national holiday.

-To get a visa on arrival for Laos the traveler should have all of the documentation listed on this site: their passport, two photographs and the completed form.
+To get a visa on arrival for Laos the traveler should have all of the documentation listed on this site: their passport, two passport-sized photographs and the completed form.
+You will also be asked to provide the name of a hotel in Laos or guest-house you will use as accommodation.

 On arrival, the traveler should head to the window marked “On Arrival”.
 The immigration window is only for people who already have the visa.

-If the traveler hasn’t already filled the application, it is advised to complete the visa on arrival form by the window.
-Once completed, the traveler should submit the form and the two photographs to the immigration official at the “on arrival” window.
+If the passenger hasn’t already filled the application, it is advised to complete the visa on arrival form by the window.
+Once completed, the traveler should submit the form and the one photograph to the immigration official at the “on arrival” window.

-Once it is implemented in June 2019, the Laos electronic visa will eliminate the need for this complicated application process upon arrival.
-Applicants will be able to complete a simple form with personal and passport information and receive a copy of the eVisa via email.
+However, the Laos electronic visa eliminates the need for this complicated application process upon arrival.
+Applicants will be able to complete a simple form with personal and passport information to receive a copy of the eVisa via email.
 They will then be able to print a copy to present at the border for an expedited entry into the country.

 There are 22 ports of entry where foreign visitors from eligible countries will be able to obtain a visa on arrival to enter Laos.
-These are the main border checkpoints in Laos:
+The main border checkpoints in Laos include:

-- Luang Prabang International Airport in Luang Prabang Province;
+- Luang Prabang International Airport in Luang Prabang Province (eVisa available);

 - Savannakhet International Airport in Savannakhet Province.

-These are the land border checkpoints where it is possible to get a visa on arrival for Laos:
+There are also a number of land border checkpoints where it is possible to get a visa on arrival for Laos, these include the following:

 - Chiang Khong – Houixay, Chiang Rai to Bokeo Province;